Get your genius on at Brisbane’s World Science Festival

 Science meets dessert

 Learning is hungry work so treat yourself to an above average concoction from Nitrogenie along South Bank‘s Stanley Street Plaza.
-Experimental is their middle name as these mad scientists combine flavors like condensed milk toffee crunch, salty caramel popcorn and lemon meringue pie before setting them for your eating pleasure with liquid nitrogen.
+Experimental is their middle name as these mad scientists combine flavours like condensed milk toffee crunch, salty caramel popcorn and lemon meringue pie before setting them for your eating pleasure with liquid nitrogen.

 Test your limits by ordering their signature Nitroburger – an ice-cream scoop sandwiched between two macaroons.